Sunrise Avenue: Acoustic Tour Live 2010 and later albums (2010–2020)

-Out Of Style has been released in 70 countries and the first single Hollywood Hills has been a major radio and sales hit in many European countries.
+Out of Style was released in 70 countries and the first single "Hollywood Hills" was a major radio and sales hit in many European countries.

-2013 Sunrise Avenue released their fourth studio album, Unholy Ground, which was a huge success in Germany, Austria and in Switzerland.
+In 2013, Sunrise Avenue released their fourth studio album, Unholy Ground, which was a huge success in Germany, Austria and in Switzerland.
 So far the album has sold platinum in Germany and in Switzerland, in Austria it has reached the gold limit.
 "Lifesaver" was the first single and it was a huge radio hit.
-Unholy Ground was a groundbreaking album and the tour after the release was sold out in several countries with venues up to 12 000 capacities.
+Unholy Ground was a groundbreaking album and the tour after the release was sold out in several countries with venues up to 12,000 capacities.

-2014 Sunrise Avenue released their very first Best Of-album, Fairytales.
+In 2014, Sunrise Avenue released their very first best-of album, Fairytales.
 The album went straight to #1 in the German and Swiss album charts and went platinum in Germany and gold in Switzerland.

-In 2016 the band released one single, "Prisoner in Paradise".
+In 2016, the band released one single, "Prisoner in Paradise".
 A new album followed in 2017 titled Heartbreak Century which entered the German album charts at #1 position.
-The new album spawned two singles namely "Help You Hate Me" and the title track.
+The new album spawned two singles namely "I Help You Hate Me" and the title track.
 The new album was also accompanied by a European Tour in late 2017 through mid 2018.
-In 2018 a further single titled "Dreamer" was released.
+In 2018, a further single titled "Dreamer" was released.

+Final years (2020–2022)

 After a quiet 2019, at a press conference in Helsinki, the band announced on 2 December 2019 that they would not continue past 2020.
-They announced one final single titled “Thank You For Everything” and a small final tour in 2020 with a total of seven locations plus one festival, after which the band will no be longer active.
+They announced one final single titled "Thank You for Everything" and a small final tour in 2020 with a total of seven locations plus one festival, after which the band will no longer be active.
 However, on 1 March 2021, they seemingly reunited, announcing new website and new album, alongside new band merch.

-After long waiting Sunrise Avenue started their Farewell Live Concert tour in 2022.
+After long waiting, Sunrise Avenue started their Farewell Live Concert tour in 2022.
 Their farewell concert tour started in Finland (Seinäjoki and Helsinki).
-They also released a documentary called “This Is The End” of the concert held in Helsinki.
+They also released a documentary called This Is the End of the concert held in Helsinki.

-Sunrise Avenue´s farewell concert tour continued to Germany in Autumn 2022 (Hannover, Hamburg, Cologne, Leipzig, Stuttgart, Berlin, Munich, Frankfurt and Düsseldorf).
+Sunrise Avenue's farewell concert tour continued to Germany in autumn 2022 (Hannover, Hamburg, Cologne, Leipzig, Stuttgart, Berlin, Munich, Frankfurt and Düsseldorf).
 The group played their final show in Düsseldorf on 18 September 2022.

 Starting from 2020, Sunrise Avenue's head singer and songwriter Samu Haber is continuing his career as a solo artist and mainly singing in Finnish language.